pierre-rouleau/pel/doc/pel-manual.rst

 PEL attempts to make Emacs easier for new users by providing already made configuration that is controlled by Emacs customization system.
-It reduces the need for writing Emacs Lisp configuration code for the packages it supports.
+It reduces the need for writing Emacs Lisp configuration code for the packages it supports and incorporates the knowledge inside files that can be byte-compiled for futher speed enhancements.

 Emacs supports a number of great packages.
 Some are easy to install, others require more knowledge, knowledge that is often not readily available to new